Product

 Much of what is found here is stated in similar fashion in an article by Brett Simmons of Ranchero Software, the creator of NetNewsWire and MarsEdit.
 But Brett leaves a few things unsaid that I want to address here.

 Of course, any bug we see we try to fix.
-(If we can’t fix it quickly, we document it in the Known Problems section of the Release Notes.)
+(If we can’t fix it quickly, we document it as a Known Problem; a list of these is found in techdb.)
 So, getting us to see the bug is your top priority.
 How do you do that?

 In a Nutshell

 When it comes to bug reports, this is pretty much how it works: when a bug report is read, the first reaction is to parse it for ‘coherence’ — is it clear and concise?
-Write as though you have 30 seconds or less to grab our attention and give us a compelling reason to look deeper into your report.
+Write as though you have 30 seconds or less to explain the problem.
+(We have short attention spans.)

 Using our requested channels is important.
 Describing the bug as directly as possible is also highly desirable.
 Writing in a non-adversarial tone helps.
 Brevity (where possible) is critical.
 Accessibility to the information is also important.
 Simple demonstrable examples are a huge bonus.
 And lastly, avoiding speculation is big plus too.
 Do all that and you’ve got a pretty good chance of getting an engineer to stop and look for a fix.